marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Transparency

 I can see all the source HTML I need to see.
-Yay\!
+Rejoice\!
 I can do stuff that WordPress rejects in its editor.
 E.g.

 `itemscope itemtype="http://schema.org/Blog"`